-By the way, we also have a special fun Scratch Pokemon game class right now.
-Join our fun award-winning Accelerated Scratch class, designed by professionals from Google, Stanford, and MIT, to make cool games with an expert live online.
+Learn more coding by joining our fun award-winning Accelerated Scratch class, designed by professionals from Google, Stanford, and MIT, to make cool games with an expert live online.
 There's no risk in trying with our free intro session!

 What’s a game level in Scratch?